samcraftt/jamliterate/README.md

 <h1>Jamliterate</h1>

-Jamliterate is an educational web application motivated to subtract the boilerplate processes of studying that delay mastery.
+Jamliterate is an educational web application that generates study flashcards from any text.

-Our goal is to make learning convenient, simple, and fun.
+The goal is to make learning convenient, simple, and fun.

 Please check out [jamliterate.com](https://jamliterate.com)!